The MiraColt™ and Cerebral Palsy

 Cerebral Palsy (CP) is the most common motor disability in childhood.
 According to the Centers for Disease Control (CDC), it affects about 1 in 345 children (3 per 1,000 8-year-old children) in the United States.
-Cerebral refers to the fact that it has something to do with the brain.
-Palsy is a term that means weakness or problems related to muscles.
-Cerebral Palsy is caused by abnormal brain development or damage to the developing brain which results in an individual having problems with muscular control and ability.
-The disorder therefore results in affecting an individual’s ability to move, maintain balance and posture or speak.
+Cerebral refers to the brain, and palsy is a term that means weakness or problems related to muscles.
+Cerebral palsy is caused by abnormal brain development or damage to the developing brain, which results in an individual having problems with muscular control and ability.
+The disorder affects an individual’s ability to move, maintain balance and posture, or speak.

 Additionally, some people with cerebral palsy can also have associated speech and learning disabilities, plus problems with vision and hearing.
 Furthermore, the related muscular spasticity and tone problems can result in deformities of the spine (such as scoliosis) or joint problems like contractures.
 This impact on functional ability and mobility, and ultimately, independence and quality of life of the individual, can be a major source of distress within caregiver families.